dullmode/my-nvim/README.md

 ## [TODO](#todo)

-* [] eslint warns import error because modules are in docker container.
+* [ ] eslint warns import error because modules are in docker container.
-* * you see details about remote [here](https://github.com/neovim/neovim/issues/21635)
+*  you see details about remote [here](https://github.com/neovim/neovim/issues/21635)
-* [] treesitter and vue is not working well
+* [ ] treesitter and vue are not working well